FREQUENTLY ASKED QUESTIONS

 No. An Open Membership Insurer must accept all applicants for insurance.

-Where can I get additional information to assist me in finding the right policy at the right price?
+Where can I get additional information to assist me in choosing private health insurance?

 Are there charges for accident and emergency/casualty and out-patient services?